 What is the minimum contribution?

-$100,000 or $1,000?
+Typical minimum contributions can be $50,000 to $100,000.
 Cash balance plans are normally structured to benefit the business owner, but eligible employees will receive a contribution as well.
 The plans normally require a minimum contribution between 5% and 10% of compensation in the cash balance plan or between a corresponding 401(k) Profit Sharing plan.

 In this article, we discuss how to control the required minimum contribution.
 Let’s get started!

 A cash balance plan requires an employer to contribute a certain amount to the account each year.
 The minimum contribution is usually $1,000 a year.
 Some employers make higher or lower contributions than others.
 The amount may be different for employees and business owners.
 It is important to understand that these contributions are subject to compliance testing.